 - Provide valuable free content

 - Be a helpful member of the community

 - Start an email list and write your list every week

 - Have a professional logo and design

 - Get an SSL certificate so your site is on HTTPS

 Understand your audience

 While you will typically earn more by promoting higher-cost products, this depends entirely on your audience.
-For example, if you run a budgeting blog, it doesn’t make sense to offer high-ticket items.
+For example, if you run a budgeting blog, offering high-ticket items doesn’t make sense.

 Understand your audience and make sure the items you’re promoting are in a price range that’s accessible to your readers.